d3vilh/openvpn-ui/README.md

 ### OpenVPN client subnets.
 Guest and Home users

-By default [d3vilh/openvpn-server](https://github.com/d3vilh/raspberry-gateway/tree/master/openvpn-server/openvpn-docker) OpenVPN server uses option `server 10.0.70.0/24`  as **"Trusted"** subnet for dynamic clients and all the clients connected by default will have full access to your Home network, as well as your home Internet.
+By default [d3vilh/openvpn-server](https://github.com/d3vilh/openvpn-server) OpenVPN server uses option `server 10.0.70.0/24` as **"Trusted"** subnet to grab dynamic IPs for all your Clients which, by default will have full access to your **"Private/Home"** subnet, as well as Internet over VPN.
-However you can be desired to share internet over VPN access with your friends and restrict access to your Home network.
-For this scenario OpenVPN UI server.conf configuration template has special `route 10.0.71.0/24` option, aka **"Guest users"** subnet.
+However you can be desired to share internet over VPN with specific, Guest Clients and restrict access to your **"Private/Home"** subnet.
+For this scenario [d3vilh/openvpn-server](https://github.com/d3vilh/openvpn-server) `server.conf` configuration file has special `route 10.0.71.0/24` option, aka **"Guest users"** subnet.

 <p align="center">
 <img src="https://github.com/d3vilh/raspberry-gateway/blob/master/images/OVPN_VLANs.png" alt="OpenVPN Subnets" width="700" border="1" />